leamas/ddupdate/README.md

       - Hashed passwords are used in e. g., ```dynu.py```
       - API tokens are handled in e. g., ```duckdns.py```
       - Some have broken basic authentication, see ```now_dns.py```

   - Most services uses a http GET request to set the data.
 See
     ```freedns_io.py``` for a http POST example.

   - Reply decoding:
       - Most sites just returns some text, simple enough
       - json: example in ```system_ns.py```
       - html: example in ```duiadns.py```

-  - The plugin API is defined in the plugins_base.py file.
-API docs can be
-    generated using *python3 -m pydoc lib/ddupdate/plugins_base.py* or so.